Argentina Citizenship By Investment 2025

 Suitable for large companies and for attracting investors.

-Key Difference: The primary distinction lies in the capital structure and regulatory level: an SRL is simpler and has a limited number of participants, while an SA is more flexible but requires strict corporate governance.
+Key Difference: The primary distinction lies in the capital structure and regulatory level: an SRL is simpler and has a limited number of participants, while an SA is more flexible but requires strict corporate governance, which is a crucial factor for those building long-term, scalable businesses in Argentina under Argentine investment programs.

 Company Registration Requirements:

-To qualify for the Argentina Investment Visa, investors must establish a legal entity, register for taxation, and comply with local business regulations.
+To qualify for the Argentina Investment Residency, investors must establish a legal entity, register for taxation, and comply with local business regulations.

 Required Documents:

-Foreigner Shareholders must have a local Argentinian Social Security Number named Identification Key (CDI).
+Foreign Shareholders must have a local Argentinian Social Security Number, named Identification Key (CDI).
 You can obtain the CDI with your passport at the AFIP office that corresponds to your real address in Argentina.
 You will only need to fill out a form.

 Argentinian Shareholders or Argentinian Resident Shareholders must have CUIT (Unique Tax Identification Number)